KSaubhagya/Module_Management_System/README.md

 📝 Module Management

 -Modules belong to a course.
-Each module includes: id, code, name, semester, description, credit, status (draft, publish) -Academic Head can add, update, and delete modules.
+Each module includes: id, code, name, semester, description, credit, status (draft, publish).
+-Academic Head can add, update, and delete modules.
 -Admin has full control over modules.
 -Teachers & Students can only view modules (without the description part).